 Alfred J. Kwak is the name and protagonist of a variety of Dutch media, most famously a cartoon, which was popular in several European countries, especially its native Netherlands, Germany, Finland and the United Kingdom.
 Created by multi-talent Herman van Veen, Alfred was originally a theatre piece in the 1970s, then a comic strip, and finally a cartoon in the late 1980s.
 The series lasted for 52 episodes, broadcast between 1989 and 1991.The cartoon has endured in the minds of many current twenty-somethings because of the dark and often depressing themes it handled, with great maturity and respect for the young viewers.
-It's also notable for avoiding Comic Book Time: we first meet Alfred just after hatching, and by the time the series ends, he's a grown man deeply involved in politics.To an adult viewer, the show may come off as a string of AnviliciousAesops, including a fascist dictator called 'Dolf' and a land of black ducks and white geese where the latter oppress the former.
+It's also notable for avoiding Comic-Book Time: we first meet Alfred just after hatching, and by the time the series ends, he's a grown man deeply involved in politics.To an adult viewer, the show may come off as a string of AnviliciousAesops, including a fascist dictator called 'Dolf' and a land of black ducks and white geese where the latter oppress the former.
 However, Some Anvils Need to Be Dropped.The protagonist is a duck, Alfred Jodocus (Jonathan in English) Kwak, whose parents have tragically died in a road accident when Alfred was a tiny hatchling.
 Raised by foster father Henk, a mole, Alfred grows up into an adventurous, brave duck who travels the world.
-The setting is an obvious allegory of the Netherlands called Great Waterland, full of dikes, polders and canals and populated by anthropomorphic animals, especially birds.A sequel series was in the works, focusing on Alfred's son with his wife Winnie.
-Unfortunately, the creator died in 2012, making further production highly unlikely if not impossible.
+The setting is an obvious allegory of the Netherlands called Great Waterland, full of dikes, polders and canals and populated by anthropomorphic animals, especially birds.A sequel series is in the works, focusing on Alfred's son with his wife Winnie.
+Unfortunately, as of 2014, nothing more has been heard of it.

 Alcoholic Parent: It's heavily implied that Dolf's father frequently gets drunk on beer following the death of his wife.
 This, of course, does not contribute at all to his son's self-esteem.